squillero/style/python.md

 * Define `__all__` when a file is a collection of functions.

 * Use `assert` to check the internal consistency and verify the correct usage of methods, not to check for the occurrence of unexpected events.
-That is: The optimized bytecode should not waste time verifying the correct invocation of methods or running sanity checks.
+That is, the optimized bytecode should not waste time verifying the correct invocation of methods or running sanity checks.

 * Complex compound statements (i.e., multiple statements on the same line) should be avoided.
 However, a second statement on the same line of a simple `if` can sometimes improve readability (`if value is None: return True`).